 Music Room: Exit through the north entrance of the cafeteria.
 Offices, Teachers Workroom: Exit through the west (main) entrance.
+Gymnasium: West entrance (by wt. room)

 Ag Education/Family and Consumer Science: Exit through main entrance.

 WARNING: INTENTIONAL PULLING OF A FIRE ALARM IN A SCHOOL SYSTEM, CAUSING A FALSE ALARM, IS A FELONY OFFENSE.
 STUDENTS RESPONSIBLE FOR SUCH AN OFFENSE WILL BE SUBJECT TO QUESTIONS AND CONVICTION BY REPRESENTATIVES FROM THE FIRE MARSHALL'S OFFICE.